Who May Obtain a Green Card?

-Extended family members are eligible to file a green card application, but it takes a bit longer than it does for the immediate relatives.
-Only 480,000 non-citizens are granted green cards under this category per year, and it is based on a first come, first served basis.
-So, the sooner the citizen relative turns in the petition, the sooner the non-citizen can file his or her green card application and obtain a green card.
-The wait in this category can be lengthy, varying from three to even twenty-four years.
+Extended family members are eligible to file a green card application, but it takes longer than immediate relatives.
+Under this category, they grant green cards to only 480,000 non-citizens annually on a first-come, first-served basis.
+So, the sooner the citizen relative turns in the petition, the sooner the non-citizen can file their green card application and obtain a green card.
+The wait in this category can be lengthy, varying from three to twenty-four years.

 Non-citizens whose skills are needed in the USA may also file to obtain a green card.
 Like the extended family members, this classification also uses a preference category system.
-There are only 140,000 workers who are admitted each year, which is why the preference category system is used.
-Workers can, like the extended family members, expect to wait years before their green card application gains them permanent residency.
+They admit only 140,000 workers yearly and use the preference category system.
+Like extended family members, workers can expect to wait years before their green card application gains permanent residency.
 Usually, the non-citizens must show proof that there is a job offer.
-In those cases, the employer must show that he or she recruited for the position in the USA and that there were no qualified US citizens who could fill the position.
+In those cases, the employer must show that they recruited for the position in the USA and that no qualified US citizens could fill the position.

 Non-citizens who want to obtain a green card based on employment must wait for an immigrant visa number to become available according to the following preferences:

 First Preference (EB-1): Priority Workers.
 Priority workers include those with unique and advanced skills, education, or talents, such as:

 - Individuals who excel in the arts, sciences, athletics, business, or education

 - Supervisors and executives of global companies

 Second Preference (EB-2): Professionals with extraordinary ability or advanced academic degrees